 - People who take the blood-thinning medication warfarin should avoid cranberry products because cranberries can interact with warfarin and cause excess bleeding.

-- People who are prone to kidney stones should avoid cranberry juice due to the salts it contains, which could promote development of the oxalate stones.
+- People who are prone to kidney stones should avoid cranberry juice due to the salts it contains, which could promote the development of the oxalate stones.

 My take on it: